-The course prerequisite is COMS W3137 (Data Structures and Algorithms) or equivalent.
+The course prerequisite is COMS W313X (Data Structures [and Algorithms]) or equivalent.
 No previous academic experience with either user interface design or graphics is assumed.
 However, you are expected to be comfortable with computers and object-oriented programming.

 Additional reading material will be announced in the syllabus and in class.

-Here are some places to learn about the software with which we'll be designing:
+Here are some places to learn about the software we will be using:

 Course material will be found on the web through Courseworks, and the syllabus and assignments will be linked through http://www.cs.columbia.edu/graphics/courses/csw4170.